Aiko Chimera is a platonic & GFE companion offering dates in Las Vegas.

 • Wynn/Encore: Located at the northern end of the Strip.
 I’ve seen both the Wynn rooms and the Encore rooms; they are all great.
 Customer service is top notch in both properties.
 The general vibe is more classic, sophisticated and a bit more mellow than the hotels right in the middle of the Strip (like Cosmo or Bellagio).
 It can still get crowded when there’s a convention though.
 Note that Encore houses XS Nightclub & pool parties in the Spring/Summer (Encore Beach Club), so if you’re worried about being able to hear the noise from your room, be sure to request a quieter room (needs to be facing a certain direction away from the clubs or on a higher floor).

 • Cosmopolitan: More centrally located on the Strip.
-The rooms here are great, and the Cosmo probably has the best suites for the price as far as views and spaciousness (the wraparound terrace is incredible; some suites even come with two full bathrooms - both containing showers).
+The rooms here are great, and the Cosmo probably has the best suites for the price as far as views and spaciousness (the wraparound terrace is incredible; some suites even come with two full bathrooms).
 Vibe is swanky, sexy, eclectic.
 Gets quite busy.

 • Resorts World: Located on the most northern part of the Strip (past Wynn/Encore).
 This is a fairly new property that opened in 2021 and houses 3 hotels.
 In order of increasing “upscale” factor, there is Hilton, Conrad, and Crockfords.
 It is more on the mellow side due to its location, but can still get quite busy if there is a convention.
 Compared to the Wynn/Encore, the customer service is not nearly as good.
 That said, the property itself is still pretty amazing with all that it has to offer (events/bars/restaurants/unique asian market inspired food court).